Everything about different WiFi modes of operation

 So, a station within range of multiple access points (which have the same SSID) may choose the access point offering the best balance of capacity and current traffic load.

-, wireless client machines connect to one another in order to form a peer-to-peer network, i.e. a network in which every machine acts as both a client and an access point at the same time:
+What is Ad Hoc mode?
+In this mode, wireless client machines connect to one another to form a peer-to-peer network, meaning a network in which every machine acts as both a client and an access point at the same time: